SuperBo/TMEMotorwayProcessor/README.md

 The first 50 images are provided in this repository for testing purposes.
 However you need to add the rest of the images to the correct paths yourself.
 There are seperate directories for the DAYLIGHT and SUNSET video sequences and the ground truth annotations are also splitted into these two subsets.
 After downloading the TME Motorway Dataset you can convert all the images from BayerRB to RGB images using the `convertImagesToRGB()` method.

-1. Download images of the TME Motorway Dataset (http://cmp.felk.cvut.cz/data/motorway/).

-Put the images in the `data` directory.
+1. Download images of the TME Motorway Dataset (http://cmp.felk.cvut.cz/data/motorway/) and put them in the `data` directory.
 2. Change the `datasetPath` in `main.cpp` so it points to the location of your dataset
 3. Convert the images from Bayer format to RGB
 4. Run the program, do your detections and compare bounding box overlap